-You’re better off taking what you would have paid into a whole life insurance policy and putting it into your TFSA and/or RRSP instead.
+Instead, you’re better off taking what you would have paid into a whole life insurance policy and putting it into your TFSA and/or RRSP.
 Only when you’ve maxed out these accounts and still have significant funds to manage should you consider purchasing a whole life insurance policy.

 If you’re retired and don’t have debts or dependents, you probably don’t need life insurance.

-Your children are likely financially independent by this point, and if you don’t have to worry anymore about a mortgage or other big expenses, like paying off student debt or saving for retirement, life insurance is an expense you just don’t need.
+If your children are financially independent by this point, and you don’t have to worry about a mortgage or other big expenses, like paying off student debt or saving for retirement, life insurance is an expense you just don’t need.

 Your retirement savings will likely be enough to help your family with final expenses and other costs.